+I never really saw myself in politics, except for that time when I covered some political beats for the newspapers I worked for in the Philippines and abroad.
+As I said, it’s a different landscape.
 But you might be wondering if that’s the case, how did you get into this business?
-Last year, I was having a difficult time finding myself in a new career after leaving my 5-year stint in foreign media, coincidentally, a simple catching up with a colleague of mine turned out to be a blessing in disguise that led to an opportunity when he mentioned they were looking for a writer for a presidential campaign.
+Last year, I was having a difficult time finding myself in a new career after leaving the foreign media I was with for years.
+Coincidentally, a simple catching up with a colleague of mine turned out to be a blessing in disguise that led to an opportunity when he mentioned they were looking for a writer for a presidential campaign.

 At that time, there was merely a buzz on who was running but nothing definite yet because October was the month when the candidates can declare the positions they were running for.
-So I had no idea that the famous mayor of Manila, who was catapulted to the limelight in 2019 when he did a great job leading a COVID-19 contingency plan and fulfilled so many projects in such a short time, even more difficult, during a pandemic, was running for the presidency.
+So I had no idea that the famous mayor of Manila, who was catapulted to the limelight in 2019 when he did a great job leading a COVID-19 contingency plan and fulfilled so many projects in such a short time, even more difficult, during a pandemic, was running for the presidential race.

-Turns out Mayor Isko Moreno Domagoso was building his media team at that time, and long story short, I was luckily offered a job to be part of his team as an Assistant Team Leader for News Monitoring at the right time when I needed a job – and it turned out to be one of the best and challenging jobs I’ll have in my career.
+Turns out Mayor Isko Moreno Domagoso was building his media team at that time, and long story short, I was luckily offered a job to be part of his team as an Assistant Team Leader for News Monitoring at the right time when I needed a job – and it turned out to be one of the best and challenging jobs in my career.

-Of course, when he announced his candidacy for the presidency, many were surprised and saw that he wasn’t fit yet to lead the highest post in the country, but he was determined to prove everyone wrong, especially with so many milestones under his belt, after working for more than 20 years as a politician.
+When he announced his candidacy for the presidency, many were surprised and saw that he wasn’t fit yet to lead the highest post in the country, but he was determined to prove everyone wrong, especially with so many milestones under his belt, after working for more than 20 years as a politician.

 Yes, all these came with the job, especially since this election is one of the bloodiest and most competitive we’ve ever had since former VP Leni Robredo and now, President Bongbong Marcos, was running alongside now VP Sara Duterte.

-Despite all these adjustments, I enjoyed being in an office, talking to my colleagues in person every day, bonding over food and coffee during our break times, or when there was a birthday celebration, just like the old times before I went abroad and worked for foreign companies in the Philippines.
-Add to that all the fun we had playing and destressing with the dogs at work who were owned by Yorme’s family, Frank, Georgie, and Lucky, who were mainstays in our HQ!
+Despite all these adjustments, I enjoyed being in an office, talking to my colleagues in person every day, bonding over food and coffee during our break times, or when there was a birthday celebration, just like the old times before I went abroad and worked for foreign companies.
+We also had fun playing and destressing with the dogs at work owned by Yorme’s family, Frank, Georgie, and Lucky, who were mainstays in our HQ!

-So yes, despite the toxicity and flak I received during the time I worked for the campaign and not winning the presidential race, I don’t regret being part of his candidacy and will always remember this experience in my career – hoping that it made me a better person and a journalist.
+So yes, despite the toxicity and flak I received during the time I worked for the campaign and we did not win the presidential race, I don’t regret being part of his candidacy and will always remember this experience in my career – hoping that it made me a better person and a journalist.
 I’m happy that as my first time working in politics, it was him I got to work with and I wouldn’t change it in any other way.